hiddentao/react-native-modal-filter-picker/README.md

 * Default styling works well
 * Extensively customisable styling and rendering
 * Built-in search filter for long lists
-* Uses React Native `ListView` for lazy-loading and high performance
+* Uses React Native `FlatList` for lazy-loading and high performance
 * Compatible with React Native 0.40+
 * Successfully used in production apps